2025–26 San Jose State Spartans men's basketball team

-The 2025–26 San Jose State Spartans men's basketball team represents San Jose State University during the 2025–26 NCAA Division I men's basketball season.
-The Spartans are led by fifth-year head coach Tim Miles and play their home games at Provident Credit Union Event Center in San Jose, California as a member of the Mountain West Conference.
+The 2025–26 San Jose State Spartans men's basketball team represented San Jose State University during the 2025–26 NCAA Division I men's basketball season.
+The Spartans were led by fifth-year head coach Tim Miles and played their home games at Provident Credit Union Event Center in San Jose, California as a member of the Mountain West Conference.

 Previous season

 The Spartans finished the 2024–25 season 15–20, 7–13 in Mountain West play to finish in eighth place.
 They defeated Wyoming in the first round of the Mountain West tournament before falling to top-seeded New Mexico in the quarterfinals.
 They received an invitation to the National Invitation Tournament as the No. 4 seed in the San Francisco region.
 There the Spartans lost to Loyola Chicago in the first round.